bennycheung/bennycheung.github.io/_posts/2024-05-05-dify-your-weekend-genai-magics.md

 _Figure.
 Expanding the LLM workflow component, we can interactively craft the prompt to summarize the retrieved context._

-The picture showcases a detailed view of a LLM component within the Dify workflow, specifically focusing on the configuration of a LLM, `gpt-3.5-turbo`, to process and respond to natural language queries.
+The picture showcases a detailed view of a LLM component within the Dify workflow, specifically focusing on the configuration of a LLM, to process and respond to natural language queries.
 This example is particularly insightful for understanding how to use Dify's Prompt IDE to enhance prompt engineering techniques.
 Here’s a breakdown and elaboration of the features and functionalities shown in the image:

 #### Overview of the LLM Component

 - **Model Selection:**
   - The component is set to use `gpt-3.5-turbo`, which is a powerful version of OpenAI's generative pre-trained transformers.
-Dify comes with wide selection of both proprietary and open source LLM models.
-Usually each model will require a API key to access the service.
+We can choose another model provider that has been configured in the setting.
 - **Invocation Method:**
   - The model is invoked in a chat setting, which means it is optimized for conversational use, processing input and generating responses that are suitable for a dialogue format.